astronomer/docs/astro/cli/troubleshoot-locally.md

 description: Address and resolve common issues with local development.
 ---

-Use the following topics to resolve common issues with running an Astro project in a local environment.
+Use the following topics to resolve common issues with running an Astro project in a local Airflow environment.

 ## Troubleshoot KubernetesPodOperator issues